Saganaki22/MetalFlow/README.md

 <details>
 <summary>🎯 Pro Tips</summary>

-- **Perfect Loops**: Keep GIF duration at 5 seconds for smooth loops
+- **Perfect Loops**: Keep animation duration at 5 seconds for smooth loops
 - **Edge Control**: Start with edge value at 0.4 for balanced results
 - **Mobile Upload**: Use the upload button for the best mobile experience
 - **Pattern Mixing**: Combine pattern scale and blur for unique effects
-- **Quick Exports**: Use PNG for instant captures, GIF for animations
+- **Quick Exports**: Use PNG for instant captures, mp4 / webm for animations
 </details>

 <details>